rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ```bash
 host3:$ rqlited -node-id 3 -http-addr host3:4001 -raft-addr host3:4002 -join http://host1:4001 ~/node
 ```
-_When restarting a node, there is no further need to pass `-join`.
+_When simply restarting a node, there is no further need to pass `-join`.
 The join request will be ignored by the leader if the node is already a member of a cluster, and it will be treated as a simple restart by the node.
-In that sense join requests are idempotent.
+This can be convenient because it means join requests are idempotent, allowing you to leave the initial command-line parameters unchanged, including any `join` options._

 You've now got a fault-tolerant, distributed, relational database.
 It can tolerate the failure of any node, even the leader, and remain operational.